Skip Navigation LinksHomeProgrammesNursingNew Zealand Diploma in Enrolled Nursing

 Study in your own time.

-Successful graduates of the UCOL Te Pūkenga New Zealand Diploma in Enrolled Nursing will be able to apply to become an enrolled nurse, providing nursing care under the direction and delegation of a registered nurse or other registered health practitioner in a range of settings, including acute care, rehabilitation, and mental health in the community and/or in hospitals.
+Successful graduates of the UCOL New Zealand Diploma in Enrolled Nursing will be able to apply to become an enrolled nurse, providing nursing care under the direction and delegation of a registered nurse or other registered health practitioner in a range of settings, including acute care, rehabilitation, and mental health in the community and/or in hospitals.

 To find out more about possible job prospects and salaries for Registered Nurses, see careers.govt.nz

-Note: As a subsidiary of Te Pūkenga - New Zealand Institute of Skills and Technology, UCOL Te Pūkenga is committed to providing the best learning outcome for you.
+Note: As a business division of Te Pūkenga - New Zealand Institute of Skills and Technology, UCOL is committed to providing the best learning outcome for you.
 As part of this, all programmes are currently being reviewed to make them portable, consistent, and closely aligned with the needs of the industry.
-When published, this course information is correct, but the courses offered may change over time.
-If you have any questions call an Enrolment Advisor on 0800 468 265.
+This course information is correct when published, but the courses offered may change over time.
+If you have any questions, call an enrollment advisor at 0800 468 265.

 This programme consists of 180 credits.